>TOPICS

 Militarization of Hindu-nationalism

-Savarkar cited the case of the Muslim League threatening to play the part of the Sudeten Germans if their demand were not met. […] But if Hindus grew stronger […] they would ensure that Muslims of the League type would have to ‚play the part of German-Jews instead.
+Savarkar cited the case of the Muslim League threatening to play the part of the Sudeten Germans if their demand were not met. […] But if Hindus grew stronger […] they would ensure that Muslims of the League type would have to play the part of German-Jews instead.
 6

 Constants of the Hindutva ideology

-In comparison to Vivekananda and Aurobindo, some constants in the Hindu nationalist line of argumentation become clear.
+Compared to Vivekananda and Aurobindo, some constants in the Hindu nationalist line of argumentation become clear.
 Savarkar, for example, also blames the abolition of the caste system through the Buddhist reform and its ideal of non-violence for having opened India to invaders.
 Since, according to Savarkar, the caste system originally had the purpose of keeping the Aryan race pure from foreign races.
 It separated them from those who were already residents before the Aryan immigration or those who immigrated later.

 Aversion against the term Ahimsa